Bloodchild and Other Stories

 Bloodchild and Other Stories is the only collection of science fiction stories and essays written by American writer Octavia E. Butler.
 Each story and essay features an afterword by Butler.
 "Bloodchild", the title story, won the Hugo Award and Nebula Award.

-Originally published in 1995, the 2005 expanded edition contains two additional stories: "Amnesty" and "The Book of Martha".
+It was first published in 1995.
+The 2005 expanded edition contains the additional stories "Amnesty" and "The Book of Martha".

 Stories

 "Bloodchild"

 "Bloodchild" was the winner of the 1984 Nebula Award for Best Novelette, the 1985 Hugo Award for Best Novelette, the 1985 Locus Award for Best Novelette, and the 1985 Science Fiction Chronicle Award for Best Novelette.
 It was published in Isaac Asimov's Science Fiction Magazine in 1984, in Bloodchild and Other Stories, Four Walls Eight Windows in 1995, and by Seven Stories Press in 1996 and 2005.

-"Bloodchild" describes the unusual bond between a race of insect-like lifeforms called the Tlic and a colony of humans who have escaped Earth and settled on the Tlic planet.
+"Bloodchild" describes the unusual bond between a race of lifeforms called the Tlic and a colony of humans who have escaped Earth and settled on the Tlic planet.
 When the Tlic realize that humans make excellent hosts for Tlic eggs, they establish the Preserve to protect the humans, and in return require that every family choose a child for implantation.

-The story is narrated by Gan, a young boy chosen before birth to carry the eggs of a female Tlic named T'Gatoi.
-Gan and his sisters perceive being a host as a privilege; however, their elder brother Qui disagrees, having witnessed an N'Tlic birth when he was young.
-Gan's own opinion changes when he is forced to help T'Gatoi perform an emergency cesarean section on a pregnant male N'Tlic named Bram Lomas, who, abandoned by his Tlic, is being eaten alive by his hatched larvae.
-Gan uses an illegal rifle to kill an Achti, a large animal kept on the Preserve, to provide nonhuman sustenance for the larvae.

-After witnessing the graphic surgery, Gan has second thoughts about being a host and entertains suicide rather than impregnation.
-He questions T’Gatoi about the relationship between humans and the Tlic.
-T'Gatoi, who must begin to lay her first eggs that night, asks Gan if she should impregnate Gan's sister instead.
-However, Gan consents to impregnation on the condition that T'Gatoi allows the family to keep the illegal gun.
-As T'Gatoi impregnates Gan, she lovingly promises him that she will take care of him and will never abandon him.